Aaron98990/ways-of-the-game/excessive-force.md

 A scissor tackle is a dangerous challenge with legs apart, so as to trap the opponent's leg or legs in between.
 - [Serious Foul Play 1.](https://youtu.be/ZGnfVHgeO88?feature=shared&t=32)

-A slide tackle feet first into the goalkeeper whose attempting to catch the ball while on the ground is almost always excessive force.
+A slide tackle feet first into the goalkeeper whose attempting to catch the ball while on the ground is almost always excessive force (whether or not studs grazed or penetrated the skin)
 - [Serious Foul Play 1](https://youtu.be/jqf5Y88OYEM?feature=shared&t=924), [Serious Foul Play 2](https://www.tiktok.com/@refsneedlovetoo/video/7271366786551991594?lang=en)

 A slide tackle with a secondary kicking motion (rather than pulling out) combines two powerful forces and can easily be a recipe for excessive force.